 Property owners, including both residential and commercial properties, can request free street trees from the Philadelphia Parks & Recreation Street Tree Management Division.
 For updates on the status of your request or any other tree tree questions, please contact our Street Management Division at (215) 685-4363.
 Printable Request FormRequest a StreetTree Online

-Property owners ar also permitted to hire a certified arborist at their own expense.
-All street tree plantings must be done by certified arborists with a permit obtained from Philadelphia Parks & Recreation, and all tree species must be approved by the Street Tree Management Division.
-Approved trees can be found here For more information, contact our Street Tree Management Division at (215) 685-4363.Request QualifiedContractors List
+Property owners may plant a street tree at their own expense.
+All street tree plantings must be done by a certified arborist with a permit obtained from Philadelphia Parks & Recreation.
+Property owners must plant a tree species from the approved tree list.
+For more information, contact our Street Tree Management Division at (215) 685-4363.Request QualifiedContractors List

 Twice a year, volunteers at the Pennsylvania Horticultural Society’s Tree Tenders program organize street tree plantings across the city.
 If you would like to participate in a volunteer tree planting or have a free street tree planted by neighborhood volunteers, please contact the Tree Tenders group in your neighborhood.
 Click the button below for info:Contact PHSTree Tenders